 Where?
 Classes are held wherever you would like PPA to come!
 I've been to places such as West Sand Lake Elementary, the Albany JCC, and Bloom Movement Space, and held summer camps at Sand Lake Center for the Arts in Averill Park.
 I teach in preschools, after-school programs, yoga studios, community centers, and summer camps.
 Call to arrange a workshop and get a 50% discount on one tuition!

 - Loads of fun for everyone!

 Rebecca Andrews, MA brings to Playful Performing Arts 25 years of experience working with children, a background in dance teaching and performance, and doctoral level work in psychology and child development.
 Her vision is to share the life-enriching beauty of the arts with children everywhere and to use the arts as a means to foster greater emotional intelligence and healthy communication skills in children.
-She's also an herbalist and ecotherapist and mama to the world's best 12 year old!
+She's also a professor, herbalist, and ecotherapist and mama to the world's best 13 year old!